trukazz/three-tier-aws-webapp-terraform/README.md

    terraform destroy
    ```
 # 📝 Project Overview
 This project deploys a highly available web application on AWS using Terraform.
-It follows real-world cloud architecture patterns, including a multi‑AZ VPC, public and private subnets, an Application Load Balancer, an Auto Scaling Group with a Launch Template, and a private RDS MySQL database.
-The goal is to demonstrate production‑grade infrastructure design, modular Terraform structure, and hands‑on cloud engineering skills.
+It follows real-world cloud architecture patterns, including a multi‑AZ VPC, public/private subnet isolation, and an Application Load Balancer.
+To ensure production-grade security, I integrated AWS Secrets Manager for credential management and implemented Terraform sensitive variable masking to prevent data leaks in deployment logs.
+The goal is to demonstrate secure, modular infrastructure design and hands‑on cloud engineering skills.

 # 📚 Future Improvements